Escolhendo/meriium/README.md

 - 14y.
 - 📌 I'm currently learning Java, CSS and HTML.
-- 📅 Actually working in Arcanian project.
+- 📅 Actually working on the Arcanian project.

 ## Studying